CHEEK FILLERS ADELAIDE

 Natural beauty for as long as you like

 The dermal filler we use has the exclusive ability to maintain the initial volume for long-lasting effectiveness.
 As the gel breaks down, water takes its place.
 The less concentrated that the gel becomes, the more water is able to bind.
 When it is totally broken down and reabsorbed, the gel disappears from the body without leaving any foreign implant or waste.
 For wrinkle or facial contouring treatments, such as cheek fillers, most patients choose to have a follow-up treatment six to twelve months after the initial treatment.
-After a lip enhancement procedure, a follow-up appointment is usually required about six months later.
+After a lip enhancement procedure, a follow-up appointment is usually required after about six months.
 It is always the patient’s choice whether to continue or change the combination of treatment.

 Dermal Fillers are very safe and can be performed as often as you like, with minimal side effects.
 This product gives you an all-important authority to be in charge of your looks.

 What to expect for the treatment process

-The dermal cheek fillers and lip enhancement process involves injecting a stabilised hyaluronic acid based gel, a natural skin component that provides the area being treated with volume and hydration.
+The dermal cheek fillers and lip enhancement process involves injecting a stabilised natural product (term forbidden by TGA) based gel, a natural skin component that provides the area being treated with volume and hydration.
 After the injection, the gel binds with the water in your skin and gives natural volume to smooth wrinkles.
 The gel also blends with adjoining tissues and allows other nutritive elements, like oxygen, glucose and hormones, to pass between fragments of the gel.
 The result is instantly fuller, revitalised and plumper skin.